 CALL FOR SUBMISSIONS

 2020 Young Tennessee Artists: Selections from Advanced Studio Art Programs

-We look forward to reviewing students’ submissions this spring.
-Teachers, thank you in advance for your assistance and continual encouragement of our amazing youth in support of this exhibition.
+Teachers, thank you for your assistance, your continual encouragement of our amazing youth, and your support of this exhibition.

 Monday, February 3, 2020

 Friday, May 1, 2020

 Artists deliver their works to the Frist Art Museum.

 Friday, October 9, 2020

 Dates subject to change without notice.

 About the Frist: Located in Nashville, the Frist Art Museum is a nonprofit art museum, with approximately 24,000 square feet of gallery space.
 It presents the finest visual art from local, state, and regional artists, as well as major U.S. and international exhibitions.